Ways to save on your power bill

 “It wasn’t a huge lifestyle change.
 I just had to be conscious of when I was doing certain things,” said Trepanier.

-With the price of hydro steadily on the rise, there are several small and easy changes you can make to keep your bill as low as possible.
+With the price of hydro steadily on the rise, and as Ontario has cut power usage in recent years, there are several small and easy changes you can make to keep your bill as low as possible.
 They include:

 Electronics

-A lot of your hydro bill could be eaten up by ‘phantom power’, which is the electricity drawn even when an electronic device or appliance is not in use but still plugged in.
+A lot of your hydro bill could be eaten up by 'phantom power', as these conservation tips note, which is the electricity drawn even when an electronic device or appliance is not in use but still plugged in.
 This can account for up to 15 per cent of a household’s electricity use, or as much as $18.75 on the average household’s hydro bill.
 Using a programmable power bar to charge your electronics during off-peak hours can cut that cost in half.

 Change your lights